auth0/auth0.net/v4-changes.md

 * `AuthenticationClient.AuthenticateAsync()` is now calling the `/oauth/token` endpoint using the [Resource Owner Password grant type](https://auth0.com/docs/api/authentication#resource-owner-password), and thus it requires a `ClientSecret` in the `AuthenticationRequest` for confidential clients.

+* The `Connection` property in `AuthenticationRequest` is renamed `Realm`, and is now optional.

+  If not provided, the Authentication API will use the connection specified as the Default Directory in the [Account Settings](https://manage.auth0.com/#/account).

 * The token refresh exchange must be done using the `AuthenticationClient.GetRefreshedTokenAsync()` with a `TokenRefreshRequest` instead of using `AuthenticationClient.GetDelegationTokenAsync()` with a `RefreshTokenDelegationRequest`.